ClanCats/Hydrahon/README.md

 insert into `people` (`age`, `name`) values (?, ?), (?, ?), (?, ?)
 ```

-As you can see the Hydrahon automatically escapes parameters.
+As you can see the Hydrahon automatically escapes the parameters.

-But because we are humans that get confused when there are hundreds of thousands of questions marks, I will continue to always show the runnable query:
+However, because we are humans that get confused when there are hundreds of thousands of questions marks, I will continue to always display the runnable query:

 ```sql
 insert into `people` (`age`, `name`) values (25, Ray), (30, John), (22, Ali)